aesara-devs/aesara/doc/extending/index.rst

-    Before tackling this more advanced presentation, it is highly recommended to read the introductory :ref:`Tutorial<tutorial>`, especially the sections that introduce the Aesara Graphs, as providing a novel Aesara op requires a basic understanting of the Aesara Graphs.
+    Before tackling this more advanced presentation, it is highly recommended to read the introductory :ref:`Tutorial<tutorial>`, especially the sections that introduce the Aesara Graphs, as providing a novel Aesara :class:`Op` requires a basic understanting of the Aesara Graphs.

     See also the :ref:`dev_start_guide` for information regarding the